Ford Galaxy (2015-2023) Review

 Comfort and design: Ford Galaxy interior

-The Ford Galaxy is a traditional MPV, but it does have something in common with today's crop of SUVs - a high driving position and commanding view of the road ahead.
+The Ford Galaxy is a traditional MPV, but it does have something in common with today's crop of SUVs - a high driving position and a commanding view of the road ahead.

-Quality and design
+Quality and finish

 Another reason is the third-row rear seats with an electric fold-flat, side and recline function.
-This also provides easy access to the third row.
-If you intend to use all seven seats on a regular basis, this is a must-have upgrade.
-If not, stick with Zetec, or consider the cheaper and more lavishly appointed S-Max.
+This provided easy access to the third row.

 Things were roughly the same on the pre-facelift Ford Galaxy, albeit with Sync 2.
 The Zetec trim featured an eight-inch touchscreen with DAB digital radio and Bluetooth, with navigation available as an option.
 Titanium and Titanium X models came with navigation and European mapping as standard.